danielfang001/danielfang001/README.md

-- 📫 Reach me at danielfang@g.ucla.edu
+- 📫 Reach me at daniel.zhijin.fang@gmail.com

 <!---
 danielfang001/danielfang001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.